 Another way to decrease your Google Ad account’s CPA is by improving the conversion rates of the landing pages used for you ads.
 By increasing the number of conversions and keeping the cost the same, you decrease the cost-per-acquisition.

 Let’s say you have a Google Ads account with a set monthly spend of $5,000.00/month and an average cost-per-click of $2.46.
-Using the chart below, you can see the conversion rates you would receive along with the number of conversions and the estimates CPA.
+Using the chart on the right, you can see the conversion rates you would receive along with the number of conversions and the estimates CPA.
 If all other variables remain the same, increasing the conversion rate will decrease the cost-per-acquisition.

 Client Case Study:

 A local university that offers an online early college program for high school students approached us for help with increasing enrollment.

 Our initiative with the university was to increase traffic to their Early College landing pages using paid search (PPC), improve their online conversion rate, and increase their Early College programs enrollment over the course of two months.

 To drive awareness, generate leads, and gain a better understanding of market response in the defined geographic regions across the country in which they had no prior presence or brand awareness established.
 With our thorough research, well-thought-out strategy, methodical execution, and nimble response.
 We were able to meet all of these goals, resulting in an effective campaign delivered on time and on budget.